 Post-surgical healing

-Tendon-to-bone reconnection after surgical injury
+Tendon-to-bone reconnection

-Protect against NSAID-related gut damage
+Protection against NSAID-related damage

 Stroke